 Sunanda

 Hi again, since I did not get reply yet, I assume that its a problem that has not been faced by others or I havent provided the relevant information.
 Would be happy to do so.
-I’m attaching the output of my recent heterogeneous classification, just to highlight how the particles sort by around 25% in each of the four classes3Dclassification_output
+I’m attaching the output of my recent heterogeneous classification, just to highlight how the particles sort by around 25% in each of the four classes

 Hi Sue,